 The Parent Company applies the exemption from applying PFRS 9 as permitted by the amendments to PFRS 4 Applying PFRS 9 Financial Instruments with PFRS 4, Insurance Contracts issued in September 2016.
-The temporary exemption permits the Parent Company to continue applying PAS 39 rather than PFRS 9 for annual periods beginning before January 1, 2022.
+The temporary exemption permits the Parent Company to continue applying PAS 39 rather than PFRS 9 for annual periods beginning before January 1, 2025 in line with the effectivity of PFRS 17.
 The Parent Company concluded that it qualified for the temporary exemption from PFRS 9 because its activities are predominantly connected with insurance.
-As at December 31, 2015, the Parent Company's gross liabilities arising from contracts within the scope of PFRS 4 represented 87% of the total carrying amount of all its liabilities.
+As at December 31, 2015, the Parent Company's gross liabilities arising from contracts within the scope of PFRS 4 represented 98% of the total carrying amount of all its liabilities.
 Since December 31, 2015, there has been no change in the activities of the Parent Company that requires reassessment of the use of the temporary exemption.